Dow tops 25,000 on strong private hiring, global growth hopes

-(Reuters) - The Dow Jones Industrial Average broke above the 25,000 level for the first time on Thursday and other major indexes scaled new highs after strong U.S. private jobs data added to upbeat sentiment following indications of robust growth globally.
+(Reuters) - The Dow Jones Industrial Average broke above the 25,000 level for the first time on Thursday and other major indexes scaled new records, propelled by strong U.S. private jobs numbers that added to a stream of robust economic data from across the world.

-The 30-member blue-chip index crossed five 1,000-point marks in 2017, driven partly by President Donald Trump’s pro-growth agenda and solid corporate earnings.
+The 30-member blue-chip index crossed five 1,000-point marks in 2017, on the back of President Donald Trump’s pro-growth agenda and solid corporate earnings.

-The momentum carried into 2018, with the benchmark S&P index closing above 2,700 for the first time on Wednesday and the Nasdaq settling above 7,000 a day earlier.
+Wall Street carried the momentum into the new year, with the benchmark S&P index closing above 2,700 for the first time on Wednesday and the Nasdaq settling above 7,000 a day earlier.

-“Every 1,000-point increment in the Dow is becoming less of a percent move.
-It’s just another milestone,” said Michael Antonelli, managing director, institutional sales trading at Robert W. Baird in Milwaukee.
+“The point that people need to take is that the macro indicators are telling investors that world economies are doing really well,” said Michael Antonelli, managing director, institutional sales trading at Robert W. Baird in Milwaukee.

-“The point that people need to take is that the macro indicators are telling investors that world economies are doing really well.”
+“As the index (Dow) goes ever high in time, it is going to be less and less meaningful.”

-World stocks also hit records, driven by strong manufacturing and services sector data in major economies.
+Strong manufacturing and services sector data from the world’s largest economies helped global shares climb to new levels on Thursday.

-U.S. private employers stepped up hiring in December and planned layoffs by American-based companies fell sharply, pointing to sustained labor market strength.
+A report showed U.S. private employers stepped up hiring in December and planned layoffs by American-based companies fell sharply, pointing to sustained labor market strength.

-The ADP National Employment Report showed that U.S. private employers added 250,000 jobs in December, much above the 190,000 job additions forecast by economists polled by Reuters.
+Private employers added 250,000 jobs in December, according to the ADP National Employment Report, above the 190,000 additions forecast by economists polled by Reuters.

-Investors’ focus now shifts to the more comprehensive non-farm payrolls report on Friday.
+Focus will shift to the more comprehensive non-farm payrolls report, which is expected on Friday.

 Eight of the 11 major S&P sectors were higher, led by 1.4 percent gain in the financial index .SPSY.